muggy8/improbable/have-and-havenot/o3TDyzle.md

 "Well, you tried your best sis, but Leon is just too strong."

-"Melody, you're getting it all wrong, failure is failure even if you've tried your best or not."
+"Melody, you're getting it all wrong, a failure is a failure even if you've tried your best or not."

 "S-sorry..."